DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
 Examples of the most popular customization tasks are described below.

-The `Table` plugin allows you to add properties for standard html Table's tags, for implement this use the Table's [components](../reference/table.md/#plugin-components).
-The following sample demonstrated how to make a 'striped' table.
+The `Table` plugin allows you to customize table, table head and table body appearance using `tableComponent`, `tableHead` and `tableBody` [properties](../reference/table.md/#properties) of Table.
+The following sample demonstrated how to use `tableComponent` and make a 'striped' table.

 .embedded-demo(grid-basic/table-template)